Updated on July 13, 2023 by Julie McCool

 Shakespeare and History in Staunton Virginia

-Staunton is full of surprises, packing a wide range of activities, dining, and history—including a world-renowned Shakespeare theater—into its compact downtown.
+Staunton is full of surprises.
+Visitors enjoy a wide range of activities, dining, and history—including a world-renowned Shakespeare theater—in the compact downtown.
 The historic main street is lined with beautiful architecture and modern shops, making for a fascinating, walkable city.

 Explore the downtown area on a free Historic Staunton Foundation Architectural Walking Tour (wear comfortable shoes.)
-Our tour began near the Woodrow Wilson Presidential Library, and took a leisurely path to the other end of Main Street.
+Our tour began near the Woodrow Wilson Presidential Library and took a leisurely path to the other end of Main Street.
 Be sure to stop at Trinity Church to see its 12 Tiffany windows.

-There are plenty of unique shops to visit in Staunton including Sunspots Studio where you can watch live, narrated glassblowing demonstrations.
-You can even join in and help blow your own glass masterpiece like pumpkins and ornaments, which can be picked up the next day or mailed to your home.
+There are plenty of unique shops to visit in Staunton including Sunspots Studio.
+Here you can watch live, narrated glassblowing demonstrations.
+You can even join in and help blow your own glass masterpiece like pumpkins and ornaments.
+Pick up your creation the next day or have it mailed to your home.
 The shop offers a beautiful collection of glass creations that make great gifts.

 Eat and Drink Local in Staunton

-Many restaurants were packed during our busy weekend visit, and we weren’t able to get a table at the highly recommended Mill St Grill or ZYNODOA.
-Instead, we had pizza at Byers Bistro and tasty pasta at Emilio’s.
+Many restaurants were packed during our busy weekend visit, and we weren't able to get a table at the highly recommended Mill St Grill or ZYNODOA.
+Instead, we had pizza at Byers Bistro and tasty pasta at Emilio's (now closed).

-You’ll find excellent local craft beer in a casual space at Redbeard Brewing Company.
-Sweet Potato Pie, a nod to the season and a break from the ubiquitous pumpkin beer was delicious, as were the two Moriartys with rye or bourbon.
+You'll find excellent local craft beer in a casual space at Redbeard Brewing Company.
+Sweet Potato Pie, a nod to the season and a break from the ubiquitous pumpkin beer, was delicious.
+Also, try the two Moriartys with rye or bourbon.

 Another good base for exploring the Shenandoah Valley is just a few miles east of Staunton.
-Waynesboro Virginia sits between Skyline Drive and the Blue Ridge Parkway, so it’s an excellent starting point for a scenic drive.
-The town’s location also provides a midpoint between Charlottesville and Staunton, making it a good base for events in either town.
+Waynesboro Virginia sits between Skyline Drive and the Blue Ridge Parkway, so it's an excellent starting point for a scenic drive.
+Waynesboro is also a nice midpoint between Charlottesville and Staunton, so it is a good base for events in either town.

 Things to Do in Waynesboro and Augusta County

-Start your Blue Ridge drive at the Humpback Rocks Visitor Center at mile 5.8, which includes a collection of 1890s farm buildings, a picnic area, and trail access.
+Start your Blue Ridge drive at the Humpback Rocks Visitor Center at mile 5.8.
+Here you can enjoy a collection of 1890s farm buildings, a picnic area, and trail access.
 During the summer, you may see musicians and artisans performing period activities.
 Drive south on the Parkway to enjoy the views from the road and overlooks.

 Finally, you can make the more challenging climb to Humpback Rocks overlook and summit, to enjoy gorgeous westward views of the Shenandoah Valley.

-Back in town, be sure to stop at Constitution Park for pictures of the fishing inspired LOVEwork.
-The park also offers a picnic spot, short riverside hike, and river access for fishing and paddling.
+Back in town, be sure to stop at Constitution Park for pictures of the fishing-inspired LOVEwork.
+The park also offers a picnic spot, a short riverside hike, and river access for fishing and paddling.

 Eat and Drink Local in Waynesboro and Augusta County